rish-av/rish-av.github.io/about.md

 I love to travel.
 I love history.
 I write [sometimes](https://rish-av.github.io).
 I am an Indian at heart.
 I love the colors, chaos, food and wonders of India.

-Would you like to talk more? let's meet for a cup of coffee (or a can of Redbull :-P), drop me an email, more often than not, I'll reply instantly.
+Would you like to talk more? let`s meet for a cup of coffee (or a can of Redbull :-P), drop me an email, more often than not, I will reply instantly.

 ### Contact me